bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/offences.md

 ### Nissaggiya Pācittiya 29 ('wilderness abode')<a id="np-29"></a>

-'Idaṃ me bhante cīvaraṃ atireka-chā-rattaṃ vippavutthaṃ aññatra bhikkhu-sammatiyā nissaggiyaṃ.
-Imāhaṃ āyasmato nissajjāmi.'
+'Idaṁ me bhante cīvaraṁ atireka-chā-rattaṁ vippavutthaṁ aññatra bhikkhu-sammatiyā nissaggiyaṁ.
+Imāhaṁ āyasmato nissajjāmi.'

 '*This robe, ven. sir, which has stayed separate (from me) for a night without the consent of the bhikkhus, is to be forfeited by me: I forfeit it to you.*'